evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 within the project.
 They can be used **as inputs to commands**, including shell scripts.

+Expansion values defined on the project configurations page are redacted from task logs and replaced with \<redacted:expansion_key\>

 Expansions cannot be used recursively.
 In other words, you can't define an expansion whose value uses another expansion.